The coronavirus impact on business affected every industry in some way. The effects were even felt on “essential” engineering jobs.

 - Elon Musk (Space X and Tesla)

-So many more exist.
-These founders all started as small businesses.
-Now today, they shape how business is done.
-While also employing millions of people.
+These founders all started their companies as small businesses.
+Now today, they employ millions of people.
 I only listed a handful of founders too.

-For this reason, a pandemic like this scares me.
-We lose the most control of protecting small businesses while jeopardizing our future.
+For this reason, global pandemics scare me.
+We lose control of protecting small businesses.

 Also, most small businesses don’t have a vault of cash saved.
 Businesses like Google and Apple are outliers with billions of dollars in the bank.